ssilverman/QNEthernet/README.md

 * `writeFully(buf, size)`: Writes a data buffer (`const uint8_t *`).
 * `static constexpr maxSockets()`: Returns the maximum number of TCP connections.

+#### TCP socket options

+ * `setNoDelay(flag)`: Sets or clears the TCP_NODELAY flag in order to disable or enable Nagle's algorithm, respectively.
+This must be changed for each new connection.
+ * `isNoDelay()`: Returns whether the TCP_NODELAY flag is set for the current connection.
+Returns false if not connected.

 ### `EthernetServer`